syncthing/syncthing-android/README.md

 ### Building on Windows

-To build the Syncthing app on Windows we need to include the native Syncthing binaries:
+To build the Syncthing app on Windows we need to have cygwin installed.

-- Download the `syncthing-linux-386` and `syncthing-linux-arm` archives from [Syncthing releases](https://github.com/syncthing/syncthing/releases) and extract them.
-In each there is a `syncthing` executable.
-Rename and place both of these to `libs/x86/libsyncthing.so` and `libs/armeabi/libsyncthing.so` respectively.
+From a cygwin shell in the project directory, build Go using `./make-go.bash [arch]` After Go is built, compile syncthing using `./make-syncthing.bash [arch]`

-Use `./gradlew assembleDebug` in the project directory to compile the APK.
+Lastly, use `./gradlew assembleDebug` in the project directory to compile the APK, or use Android Studio to build/deploy the APK.

 # License